varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 ## Raw Data Vault (RDV)

 After Stage and Persised Stage steps have been completed setup can begin for the Raw Data Vault step of this process.

 In this scenario, setting up the RDV will include the following steps.

 1. Configure the RDV Project
 1. Apply modeling overrides to the source metadata
     a.
 Object overrides
-    a.
+    b.
 Column overrides
 1. Add a link source object and map it to the unit of work
 1. Configure the system to accelerate LSAT entities
 1. Split a satellite